MedBlog

 3. Squamous cell carcinoma

 This cancer often appears on sun-exposed areas such as the scalp, ears, nose, lips, and hands.
 It can also present as a small, pink, round bump that might feel like it prickles or catches on clothing.
-It may also be tender, painful, red-pink, scaly, or nodular.
+It may be tender, painful, red-pink, scaly, or nodular.
 More uncommonly, squamous cell carcinoma can arise within chronic wounds, ulcers, or scars.
+They are frequently slow-growing but also may appear suddenly, seemingly out of the blue.
+Due to their immunosuppressed status, organ transplant recipients are approximately 100 times more likely than the general public to develop squamous cell carcinoma.

 When to see a dermatologist, plus prevention tips

 It’s important to catch skin cancer early for the best treatment outcomes, so consult a dermatologist for any skin change you feel is suspicious.
-If we discover a cancer, we can connect you with a skin cancer expert at the Simmons Comprehensive Cancer Center for specialized care.
+If we discover a skin cancer, prognosis is often excellent with surgical excision alone.
+We work closely with specialized dermatologic surgeons as well as skin cancer experts in medical and surgical oncology at the Simmons Comprehensive Cancer Center.

 And, like most cancers, prevention is key.
 Our dermatologists often recommend the following prevention tips to patients:

 • Apply sunscreen every day.
 This is the No. 1 tip for preventing skin cancer.
-Use an SPF 30 or higher that is labeled "water-resistant" and "broad-spectrum."
+Use an SPF 30 or higher that is labeled “water-resistant” and “broad-spectrum” to cover for UVA/UVB exposure.

 • Fully examine your skin, head to toe, on a regular basis.

-• Limit sun exposure when UV rays are strongest (generally 10 a.m. to 2 p.m, though keep in mind that the sun is still often intense towards the later afternoon).
+• Limit sun exposure when UV rays are strongest (generally 10 a.m. to 4 p.m., though keep in mind that the sun is still often intense toward the later afternoon).
+Another way to think of sun avoidance: The sun is most intense when your shadow is shorter than you are.
+In this setting, you should ideally be indoors or double-covering outside with sunscreen on exposed surfaces and UPF clothing.

 The truth about tanning